j. Provisions and contingent liabilities

 The matter remains pending as on date of approval of these audited financial statements.

-37. Capital advances include Rs.
-420.00 lakh (March 31, 2023: Rs.
-420.00 lakh) (net of refund of Rs.450.00 lakh) to acquire certain property under construction at New Delhi.
+37. Capital Advances of Rs.
+NIL (March 31, 2024: Rs.420.00 lakh) (net of refund of Rs.450.00 lakh) was paid in earlier year to acquire certain property under construction at New Delhi.
 The construction was a matter of litigation between the builder and the local authorities.
 The Company has invoked the arbitration clause of the agreement with the builder and file the arbitration petition.
-In the said arbitration proceeding the Company had received back the said principal amount of Rs.450.00 lakh from the builder.
-The management is confident that remaining balance amount paid to acquire the property is good and fully recoverable.
+During the year, as per the order the Company had received back the said advance of Rs.
+420.00 lakh as well as interest from the builder in the said arbitration proceedings.
+Accordingly, the Company has recognized Rs.
+417 lakh against the said interest income in these accounts.

-42. The Board of Directors of the Company in its meeting held on May 27, 2024, have decided not to sell and continue to hold its Land/Building located in Kodukanthangal Village and Serkadu Village, Katpadi Sub-Registration District, Vellore Registration District, Vellore District, Tamil Nadu as the requirements for which it was decided to sell the said pieces of land had already been met out of alternate source of funds.
-Accordingly the said pieces of Land/Building have been regrouped from Asset held for sale to viz. property, plant and equipment as on March 31, 2024.
+42. The Board of Directors of the Company in its meeting held on May 27, 2024, have decided not to sell and continue to hold its land/building located in Kodukanthangal Village and Serkadu Village, Katpadi Sub-Registration District, Vellore Registration District, Vellore District, Tamil Nadu and land and building located in Rail Mazra Village, Tehsil Balachaur, Distt Shaheed Bhagat Singh Nagar, Punjab as the requirements for which it was decided to sell the said pieces of land had already been met out of alternate source of funds.
+Accordingly the said pieces of land/building have been regrouped from asset held for sale to viz. property, plant and equipment as on March 31, 2024.

 43. Operating segments